-We’re not there yet, but we are heading for Christmas and you might want to think about making a winter container.
+We are now heading for Christmas and you might want to think about making a winter container.
 As the festive season approaches you can put some seasonal cheer in to your garden by creating colourful containers using plants that look their best as the temperatures drop.

-To create big impact in winter you need big pots, this is also practical, because during winter weather like gales and rain they won’t blow over.
+To create big impact in winter you need big pots, this is also practical, because if you get gales and rain they are less likely to blow over.

 - Put some pieces of broken flower pots on the bottom just to stop the drainage hole from being blocked with compost.